QuEST-Kit/QuEST/README.md

 ## Building other examples

-There are other examples of codes using the QUEST library in the examples folder.
+There are other examples of codes using the QuEST library in the examples folder.
 To use one of these, copy from the examples folder into the root folder, eg: cp examples/timingDemo.c timingDemo.c